ViviQian/ModelArts_AI_market/model_instructions.md

 ## Benchmarking
-In this section, you will describe the **performance** of the model on the benchmark datasets.
+In this section, you need describe the **performance** of the model on the benchmark datasets.
 If the datasets are open source, it will be better to attach links.

-Here is a example of ResNet:
+Here is the benchmarking of ResNet:
 We benchmark our code thoroughly on two datasets: [ImageNet 2012](http://www.image-net.org/), [MS COCO](http://cocodataset.org/#home), respectively reply on two different scenario: image classification and object detection.
 ![image](http://res.cloudinary.com/dyd911kmh/image/upload/f_auto,q_auto:best/v1522766480/1_6j34dAOTijqP6HDFnjxPFA_udggex.png)